GovAuCSU/DRAT/README.md

 ]
 ```

-This app currently support 3 types of crawler plugins for github projects: NPM, go-dep and ruby-gem
+This app currently support 3 types of crawler plugins for github projects: NPM, go-dep, pip  and ruby-gem

 ## DRAT Webapp
 Development for this app is currently on hold in favour of the drat-cli tool.